Chart Color Schemes

 Health

-Health outcomes in Ashwood are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts
+Ashwood's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher among older cohorts.
-Private health cover is very high at approximately 56% of the total population (around 4,261 people).
-The most prevalent medical conditions in Ashwood are mental health issues and asthma, affecting 8.8 and 7.3% of residents respectively.
-About 70.3% of residents claim to be completely free from medical ailments, compared to 75.3% across Greater Melbourne.
-In Ashwood, 17.7% of the population is aged 65 or over (approximately 1,344 people).
-Health outcomes among seniors require more attention than those in the broader population.
+The level of common health conditions among Ashwood's general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover in Ashwood is very high at approximately 56% of the total population (about 4,264 people).
+The most common medical conditions are mental health issues and asthma, affecting 8.8% and 7.3% of residents respectively.
+About 70.3% of residents declare themselves completely clear of medical ailments compared to 72.6% across Greater Melbourne.
+The under-65 population in Ashwood demonstrates better than average health outcomes.
+The area has 18.1% of residents aged 65 and over (1,376 people), which is higher than the 15.1% in Greater Melbourne.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health